 As upper limb specialists, the team understands the need for a space that is specifically set up to help anyone with a congenital limb difference or an amputation, be it partial hand, below elbow, above elbow or shoulder level.

 How does our Dallas center redefine what is possible with prosthetic devices?
 We spoke with four of our Southwest team members to get their take: Rob, our prosthetist mentioned above; Carina, our on-site occupational therapist; and two technicians, Brennan and another Rob, who is known as R2-D2 around the office (or R2 for short).
-Melissa and Heath are also part of our Southwest team: Melissa is our patient coordinator who greets everyone upon arrival and connects with patients over phone and email.
-Heath is our Patient Relationship Manager and connects with therapists and physicians to relay progress in our patient's care and answer any questions they may have.
-Melissa and Heath will be featured in a later blog post.
+Melissa and Austin are also part of our Southwest team: Melissa is our patient coordinator who greets everyone upon arrival and connects with patients over phone and email.
+Austin is our Patient Relationship Manager and connects with therapists and physicians to relay progress in our patient's care and answer any questions they may have.

 Our center space, which you can see in the photos and view in our video below, includes comfortable lounge areas, consultation spaces, private patient rooms, a kitchen and a therapy room.
 Carina loves working with patients in both the therapy room and the kitchen.
 "And sometimes the staff will all congregate in our kitchen for lunch and we’ll catch up with each other, so it's a warm room."